gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 To create the proper report, I used a tool called remap-istanbul.
 I have not integrated this tool into any build processes other than creating an npm script for it.

-The reason for this, is that I don&#8217;t really need the coverage report all the time.
+The reason for this, is that I don't really need the coverage report all the time.

 I create them when I need them, and more specifically, I create them in Travis (my Continous Integration system) and send them to codecov to get a nice coverage badge in my <a href="https://github.com/bjaanes/ExtremeResults-WebApp/blob/master/README.md" target="_blank">GitHub README file</a>.